 Explore every inch of the campus.
 During the first week or so on campus is a great time to explore.
 Students should get to know locations of buildings, find the Starbucks in the Z Smith Reynolds Library as well as the books and the Reference desk, walk through classroom buildings and find the location of all their classes, eat in every campus dining venue and decide what they like best.
 The campus borders beautiful Reynolda Village, home to Reynolda House, Museum of American Art (which students can access with their student IDs) as well as shops and great gardens and walking trails.
 The sooner your students feel like this campus is ‘theirs’ and they know where they are going, the more comfortable they will be.

 Try new things.
-There will be a Student Involvement Fair on September 3rd.
+There will be a Student Involvement Fair on Tuesday, September 6th from 3:30-6 pm on the Mag Quad (aka Manchester Plaza).
 All the student organizations on campus will have tables with email signups to get involved in their organization.
 Urge your students to find a few organizations to try – whether that is continuing a passion they had in high school or trying something completely different.

 Use the first week to plan wisely.
 Students will need to discover the best way to plan for their new academic lives.
 For most students, they need to find out the best places for studying – is it in their room? in the library? in a classroom? in an administrative building? – as well as when they do their best studying and homework – is it right after class? am? pm?
 Once classes begin, students will be asked to follow each class’ syllabus that shows all assignments, papers, tests, and expectations for things like attendance.
 Those who plan their activities – whether it is paper calendaring system, phone calendar reminders, etc. – tend to fare better and procrastinate less.

 Go beyond the ‘Wake Forest bubble.”
 There is also a wonderful city beyond campus.
 After your students get over the initial adjustment to campus, they might enjoy taking advantage of some of the restaurants that border campus, or our rich artistic downtown (especially 4th street and Trade street), or Old Salem, or Pilot Mountain.
-Try Camino Bakery my personal favorite downtown coffeehouse/hangout and go see an artsy movie at a/perture theatre, or locate the best hotdogs in the city (Skippy’s).
+Try Camino Bakery (my personal favorite downtown coffeehouse/hangout!) and go see an artsy movie at a/perture theatre.
 Get plugged into Smitty’s Notes, which is a local web site that lists activities and events in Winston-Salem, and if your student likes live music, Ziggy’s is a town favorite.
 You can recommend some of these resources to your students if they are looking for things to do – and there are many more on the site Visit Winston Salem – and you might want to consider these too for Family Weekend.

 How can you help as parents and loved ones?